meejah/magic-wormhole-protocols/dilated-file-transfer.md

 If the other peer specified `"mode": "send"` then this peer MUST NOT make any offers.

 To make an Offer the peer opens a subchannel.
-All communications related to a single Offer uses this one subchannel.
+All communications related to a single Offer use this one subchannel.

 As a rough overview, an Offer looks like this:
 * sender opens a subchannel;